Days of Rage: October 9

-The next day a "Women's Militia" of around seventy women Weatherman members met at Grant Park, where Bernardine Dohrn addressed them.
+The next day a "Women's Militia" of around seventy female Weatherman members met at Grant Park, where Bernardine Dohrn addressed them.
 The plan was to raid a draft board office, but they were overpowered by police when they tried to leave the park.
 Later that day, Illinois Governor Richard Ogilvie announced that he had called in over 2,500 National Guardsmen to "protect Chicago".
 The Weathermen cancelled protests that had been planned for that evening.

 October 10

 The largest event of the Days of Rage occurred on October 10, when RYM II led an interracial march of 2,000 people through a Spanish-speaking part of Chicago.

 October 11

 On October 11, the Weathermen attempted to regroup and reignite the direct action.
 About 300 protesters marched swiftly through The Loop, Chicago's main business district, watched over by a double-line of heavily armed police.
 Led by Jacobs and other Weathermen members, the protesters suddenly broke through the police lines and rampaged through the Loop, smashing windows of cars and stores.
 However, the police were ready, and quickly sealed off the rioters.
 Within 15 minutes, more than half the crowd had been arrested—one of the first, again, being Jacobs.

-Richard Elrod, a city attorney, was paralyzed after Weatherman member Brian Flanagan stomped his construction boot repeatedly on Elrod's neck.
+Richard Elrod, a city attorney, was paralyzed after an altercation with Weatherman member Brian Flanagan.
 Elrod accused Flanagan of attacking him, while Flanagan maintained that Elrod simply hit a concrete wall.
 Flanagan was charged with attempted murder and other crimes but was acquitted on all counts.
 The Weathermen later produced a song mocking Elrod, a parody of Bob Dylan's "Lay Lady Lay", including the lines "Lay, Elrod, lay / Lay in the street for a while / Stay, Elrod, stay / Stay in your bed for a while."